korotin/jsonpy/README.md

 # jsonpy

 **jsonpy** is a tiny library for work with JSONP.
 Callback mechanism based on the CommonJS Promises/A pattern, so you can provide multiple callbacks for success, fail or both.
-Also library has support of jQuery Deferred object.
+Also **jsonpy** has support for [Q](https://github.com/kriskowal/q), [when.js](https://github.com/cujojs/when) and [jQuery](http://jquery.com/) promise libraries.

 ## Usage